Academic Calendar 2024-2025

 A student who has failed to attain a grade of C in more than one course, including a repeated course, may be required to withdraw from the Certificate.

-The Associate Dean, Undergraduate will inform students in writing that they are required to withdraw, subject to the student’s right of appeal.
+The Associate Dean, Undergraduate will inform the student in writing that they are required to withdraw, subject to the student’s right of appeal.
 For more information, please see Academic Decisions and Appeals.

 Students may appeal to waive the requirement to withdraw, and upon a successful appeal, be granted the opportunity to progress in the Certificate.
 Students will be informed, in writing, of the terms that apply in order to remain in the Certificate.